-The formatting methods are discussed in "Formatting Hashes and Keys in Public-Key Cryptography" on page D-19.
+The formatting methods are discussed in "Formatting hashes and keys in public-key cryptography" on page 425.

-Diversifying Keys
+Diversifying keys

 CCA supports several methods for diversifying a key using the Diversified_Key_Generate verb.
 Key-diversification is a technique often used in working with smart cards.
-In order to secure interactions with a population of cards, a "key-generating key" is used with some data unique to a card to derive ("diversify") a key(s) for use with that card.
+In order to secure interactions with a population of cards, a "key-generating key" is used with some data unique to a card to derive ("diversify") keys for use with that card.
 The data is often the card serial number or other quantity stored on the card.
 The data is often public, and therefore it is very important to handle the key-generating key with a high degree of security lest the interactions with the whole population of cards be placed in jeopardy.